PLC-Programmer/PLC-Programmer.github.io/(A) Hello world with the Scala code runner in Windows 11.md

 2025-04-08: work in progress

+Direct jump to [(A) Hello world with the Scala code runner in Windows 11 (and Ubuntu 24 LTS) ](#a-hello-world-with-the-scala-code-runner-in-windows-11-and-ubuntu-24-lts)

-# Installations in Windows 11
+## Installations in Windows 11

-Some notes on Scala installations for Windows 11.
+First some notes on Scala installations for Windows 11.
 Install these components if not done yet:

 #### a/ Scala 3